Multicomplexes, bounded cohomology and additivity of simplicial volume: Glueing along amenable boundaries

-By the discussion at the beginning of this section, we can cut $M$ along properly embedded disks and incompressible properly embedded annuli and tori such that the obtained pieces are either Seifert fibered, I-bundles or simple, where the simple pieces admit an (incomplete) hyperbolic metric such that the toral boundary components correspond to cusps and the boundary components of higher genus are totally geodesic.
+So assume $M$ irreducible.
+By standard $3$-manifold theory we can cut $M$ along properly embedded disks and incompressible properly embedded annuli and tori such that the obtained pieces are either Seifert fibered, I-bundles or "simple" in the sense of \cite{neus}.